The Old Bega Hospital Regional Community Cultural Centre

 - The Friends of the Old Bega Hospital, which is how you can get involved.

 The Old Bega Hospital is a collection of historic heritage listed buildings on the outskirts of Bega, on the far south coast of New South Wales.
-It served the community of the Bega Valley as a hospital from 1889 until 1956.
+Construction began in 1888 and the precinct served the community of the Bega Valley as a hospital from 1889 until 1956.

 The buildings were extensively restored for the Old Hospital's centenary in 1988 by a major community effort assisted by government funds.
 The Hospital and grounds were then used for a great range of community purposes, including art spaces, cafe, community markets and a radio station.